 A great website design is mobile-friendly, navigable, aesthetically pleasing, and search engine optimized (SEO) to convert leads into paying customers.
 SEO is the technical and creative process of getting web pages to rank higher in search engine results pages.
 Besides social media, the main way people discover content online is through search engines, so the higher a website ranks, the greater traffic it receives.
 Nowadays, most businesses will hire a digital marketing agency with SEO experts to help with search engine optimization.

-A user-friendly home services website should also be easy to navigate and clearly communicate the businesses’ unique selling proposition (USP).
+A user-friendly home services websites should also be easy to navigate and clearly communicate the businesses’ unique selling proposition (USP).
 The website of garden design and maintenance company Love & Carrots is a good example of great website building.
 It has strong visuals, a clear USP, and a call to action (CTA) on the homepage.
 Every page of your website should encourage potential customers to act, whether it’s signing up for a newsletter, sending an email, or making a call.
 And each action should bring them closer to hiring your home services.
+For example look at the list of top real estate websites.

 When it comes to websites, Google’s algorithm to determine website page rank is influenced by bounce rate.
 This refers to the percentage of visitors who leave your site when it takes too long to load.
 According to Google, the recommended page load time is under two seconds for “eCommerce website acceptability.”
 Having a fast-loading website is important as it creates a positive customer experience online.
 You can test your website loading time using a tool like Pingdom.